purescript-contrib/purescript-book/text/chapter8.md

  ## Exercises

- 1. (Easy) Look up the types of the `head` and `tail` functions from the `Data.Array` module in the `arrays` package.
-Use do notation with the `Maybe` monad to combine these functions into a function `third` which returns the third element of an array with three or more elements.
+ 1. (Easy) Write a function `third` which returns the third element of an array with three or more elements.
 Your function should return an appropriate `Maybe` type.

+    You should use do notation with the `Maybe` monad to combine the `head` and `tail` functions from the `Data.Array` module in the `arrays` package.
- 1. (Medium) Write a function `sums` which uses `foldM` to determine all possible totals that could be made using a set of coins.
+ 1. (Medium) Write a function `possibleSums` which uses `foldM` to determine all possible totals that could be made using a set of coins.
 The coins will be specified as an array which contains the value of each coin.
 Your function should have the following result:

      ```text
-     > sums []
+     > possibleSums []
      [0]

-     > sums [1, 2, 10]
+     > possibleSums [1, 2, 10]
      [0,1,2,3,10,11,12,13]
      ```